GENEXXO-Vision/Knowledge-Hub/blog/new-internet-model.md

 ### One Constellation, Infinite Pathways

 Once someone enters through any gateway, they're inside the constellation.
 They can move freely across the interconnected network—discovering adjacent domains, complementary categories, new experiences.
 The yoga instructor discovers WELLNESSXX, then RETREATXX, then TRAVELXX.
-The hotel owner finds RESTAURANTXX, then EVENTXX, then ENTERTAINMENTXX.
+The hotel owner finds RESTAURANTXX, then EVENTSXX, then ENTERTAINMENTXX.
 Natural, intuitive movement through connected domains.
 One profile, one wallet, one authentication—flowing seamlessly across every gateway without ever leaving the application.

 ### The Hub: Your Personal Nexus